alleneli/Data_Sci_Leptosiphon_Polymorphism/README.md

 ## Run dbscan and add Pops column to CSV

+Now that we've converted latitude to meters, we can run `dbscan`.
+We will use `dbscan` to define populations as 4 or more observations within a 1000 m radius.

 ```{r}
 #Run DBSCAN, 1000 m radius populations with 4 or more observations per pop
 db <- dbscan(LM_coords, eps = 1000, minPts = 4)